Best Smartwatches for Android Phones (2026)

 Important Caveats

-- Prices are live US Amazon prices as of June 2026.
+- Prices are live US prices as of July 2026 (Amazon, except the OnePlus Watch 3, which is priced from the OnePlus US store because Amazon stock has lapsed).
 Discounts of 20-40% are common on models older than 6 months, particularly during Amazon Prime events.

 - Samsung Galaxy Watch health features (blood pressure, ECG) are FDA-cleared for the US market but require a compatible Samsung Galaxy phone and periodic calibration with a traditional blood pressure cuff.